jschmitz/blog/_drafts/troubleshooting-docker-rails-and-postgres.md

       POSTGRES_DB: ${ROCKWORM_DB_USER}
 ```

-To update your Postgres, delete the data director for postgres to so that on the next startup the Postgres will re-intialize using your updated environment variables.
+To update your Postgres, delete the data director for Postgres to so that on the next startup the Postgres will reinitialize using your updated environment variables.

 ```bash
 rm -rf tmp/db/
 ```

 You can change your environment variables all you want and that will not help you out.
-Postgres and its initial user is NOT re-intialized or update if you change this section
+Postgres and its initial user is NOT reinitialized or update if you change this section

 # 4. Check Postgres has initialized as expected
-A couple of commands will help you to verify that postgres is running as expected and here is a quick way to do so.
+A couple of commands will help you to verify that Postgres is running as expected and here is a quick way to do so.

 Check that your container image is running:
 ```bash